NerdNu/ModReq/README.md

 `/tp-id #` or `/tpid #`
  * A staff-only command to teleport to the location of a request.
+ * `/tp-id -` or `/tpi -` will teleport to the location of the most recently claimed request.

 `/claim #`
  * A staff-only command to claim exclusive access to a request.